Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/api.md

 @import "ouds-web/scss/utilities/api";
 ```

-This will now generate responsive variations of `.border` and `.border-0` for each breakpoint.
+This will now generate responsive variations of `.border` and `.border-none` for each breakpoint.
 Your generated CSS will look like this:

 ```css
 .border { ... }